Hymn History: Jesus, I Am Resting, Resting Micah Hendry

 Today’s hymn history is an amazing account of God using a personal connection to a song to mend breaking hearts.
 It recounts how the truth of God‘s Word through song can encourage a tender heart to tremendous service for our sweet Savior.

 Little more is known about this fine Christian lady.
-However, it is clear she was a woman who knew and loved God, and one who made a great difference in her family.
+She was a woman who knew and loved God and one who made a great difference in her family.
 Jean passed away at the age of 37.
 She would never live to see the great reach of her hymns and poems.

-Her brother, William, was inspired by the ministry of Hudson Taylor and became a part of the China Inland Mission.
-He was described by a dear college friend:
+Her brother, Thomas, inspired by the ministry of Hudson Taylor, became a part of the China Inland Mission.
+A dear college friend described Thomas this way:

 “If ever a man lived who was utterly in earnest it was Thomas Wellesley Pigott.
 Whenever he returned to this country from his chosen field of labour, his flowing speech, in private and public, was always and only of China and her people, whom he loved so much.
 It was impossible to remain indifferent or unsympathetic in the presence of such zeal...It was such a reality that to spend his time, his strength, his mental and physical abilities, and his money freely and wholly in the cause of China was to him the most natural, and for him the only reasonable and possible way to live.”